-- The maximum allowable density of the MU-3 zone is 40 dwelling units per acre which exceeds the default density of 15 dwelling units per acre deemed appropriate by HCD to accommodate the City's regional share of housing for lower income households. - The purpose of the MU-3 zone, as articulated in the Zoning Ordinance is intended to be applied primarily to centrally located areas outside of the Historic District that are suitable for a compatible mixture of more densely developed residential and nonresidential uses that can be served by public transit.
+- The maximum allowable density of the MU-3 zone is 40 dwelling units per acre which exceeds the default density of 15 dwelling units per acre specified in Dunsmuir Zoning Code Development Standards Section 17.36.060. to allow sites to be developed by-right and be deemed appropriate to accommodate the City's regional share of housing for lower income households. - The purpose of the MU-3 zone, as articulated in the Zoning Ordinance is intended to be applied primarily to centrally located areas outside of the Historic District that are suitable for a compatible mixture of more densely developed residential and nonresidential uses that can be served by public transit.
 The MU-3 zoning district is consistent with the Mixed-Use land use designation.
 This extends to providing affordable multifamily development by-right.

 The City has opted to rely on the state-defined default density standard of 15 units per acre to demonstrate that it has adequate sites to accommodate the lower-income share of the RHNA.
-A net density of 15 dwelling units per acre, which is 37.5 percent of the MU-3 allowance is a more realistic development density in the City of Dunsmuir as there are no multi-family developments built within the last 20 years that would help estimate buildout densities.
-The most recent single family residential subdivision that was approved in the City of Dunsmuir involved six (6) single family residences constructed from 2001-2004, three (3) single family residences in 2016 and one (1) low-income unit in 2020.

-Two properties are designated to meet Dunsmuir 's 6th cycle RHNA of two housing units affordable to lower income households: Assessor's Parcel Numbers (APN) 057-051-010 and 057-051-020 and are shown in Figure C-6.
+A net density of 15 dwelling units per acre, which is 37.5 percent of the MU-3 allowance is a more realistic development density in the City of Dunsmuir as there are no multi-family developments built within the last 20 Years that would help estimate buildout densities.
+The most recent single family residential subdivision that was approved in the City of Dunsmuir were six (6) single family residences constructed from 2001-2004, three (3) single family residences in 2016 and one (1) low-income unit in 2020.
+Two properties are designated to meet Dunsmuir's 6th cycle RHNA of two housing units affordable to lower income households: Assessor's Parcel Numbers (APN) 057-051-010 and 057-051-020 and are shown in Figure C-6.

-Figure C-6 - Map of RHNA Site
+Figure C-6- Map of RHNA Site

-APN 058-091-110 and APN 058-091-120: These properties are located in downtown Dunsmuir and are comprised of a 10,890-sqaure-foot parcel (APN 058-091-110) and a 17,860-sqaure-foot parcel (APN 058-091-120) that already allows Multi-Family housing development by right.
+APN 058-091-110 & APN 058-091-120: These properties are located in downtown Dunsmuir and are comprised of a 10,890-sqaure-foot parcel (APN 058-091-110) and a 17,860-sqaure-foot parcel (APN 058-091-120) that already allows Multi-Family housing development by right.
 The two parcels are under the same ownership and are zoned Central Mixed Use (MU-3), which permits 40 units/acre at 75% maximum lot coverage.
 The two parcels are contiguous, and it is likely that any proposed development will occupy both APN's, but they theoretically could be developed separately, and a breakdown is provided for both possibilities.
 Max lot coverage is assumed but a